 How to Tell the Kids About Custody

 - Let your child know that he or she is welcome in both of your homes.
-It may also help to place your child's personal items in each home to help ensure that your child feels comfortable and welcome in your home as well as the home of your co-parent.
+It may also help to place your child's items in each home to help ensure that your child feels comfortable and welcome in your home as well as the home of your co-parent.

 - Make sure your child understands that he or she may speak with either parent at any time.
-Although visitation may only occur at set intervals, reassure your child that he or she will always be able contact either parent should he or she desire to do so.
+Although visitation may only occur at set intervals, reassure your child that he or she will always be able to contact either parent should he or she desire to do so.

 - Refrain from arguing with your co-parent concerning custody in front of your child.
-If you and your co-parent work together and operate as a united front, your child will be at ease and will be better able to cope with the new changes.
+If you and your co-parent work together and operate as a united front, your child will be at ease and better able to cope with the new changes.